optologic/torizon-optologic/README.md

  - `7-inch` with capacitive touchscreen
  - `10-inch` with capacitive touchscreen

+**NOTE:** The Verdin i.MX8MP SoC support for the 5-inch display is delivered as a binary Torizon Core image instead of a torizoncore-builder configuration like the rest of these configurations.
+You can [download our latest image built through the CI](https://github.com/optologic/meta-optologic/releases).
+If you want to regularly keep this image updated, you'll have to regularly build it.
+Follow the documentation of our [meta-optologic](https://github.com/optologic/meta-optologic) to do so.
+(This image requires a [kernel patch](https://developer.toradex.com/linux-bsp/application-development/multimedia/display-output-resolution-and-timings-linux/#verdin-imx8m-plus-lvds-known-issues) which is not supported by torizoncore-builder).

 ## Building the Torizon Core image

 You should first select the Torizon Core Builder configuration file